-Course Requirements: The program requires 30 hours of course work and 6 hours for the Thesis.
-Upon approval of the faculty, entering students may transfer up to 6 hours of graduate study in art history earned prior to admittance.
+The program requires 30 hours of coursework and six hours for the thesis.
+Upon approval of the faculty, entering students may transfer up to six hours of graduate study in art history earned prior to admittance.
 Required courses are:

-70003 Methods and Issues in Art History (3 hrs)
+70003 Methods and Issues in Art History 3

-70013 The Art Museum (3 hrs)
+70013 The Art Museum 3

-70023 Approaches to the Art Object (3 hrs)
+70023 Approaches to the Art Object 3

-70983 Internship (3 hrs)
+70983 Internship 3

-70996 Thesis (6 hrs)

-The remaining 18 hours are elective courses; students are strongly encouraged to enroll in courses that reflect chronological and geographical diversity.
-Generally, a student may not earn more than 3 hours of graduate credit in coursework taken outside of the art history program.
+70996 Thesis The remaining 18 hours are elective courses; students are strongly encouraged to enroll in courses that reflect chronological and geographical diversity.
+Generally, a student may not earn more than three hours of graduate credit in coursework taken outside of the art history program.